Caramelized Oven Roasted Vegetables are the best side dish! Easy enough for a weeknight dinner and perfect for the holidays.

 Depending on how much time you have and what vegetables you have on hand, you can use fresh or frozen veggies.
 For this recipe, I precooked frozen vegetables in the microwave to lessen the amount of time they need to roast in the oven.
 This can be done with fresh veggies as well.

 How To Make Oven Roasted Vegetables

-Spread the vegetables out in an even layer in a rimmed baking sheet.
+Spread the vegetables out in an even layer on a rimmed baking sheet.

-Bake at 425˚F for 45 minutes, stirring every 15 minutes, or until tender, golden brown and caramelized.
+Roast the veggies at 425° for 45 minutes, stirring every 15 minutes, or until they are tender, golden brown, and caramelized.